LorenzoResurreccion/Disease-Predictor/README.md

 ## Possible Improvements
 1. Implement scheduled service that would take the new data entries and clean/parse them and add them into the CSVs for model training (like after 10000 new entries or every 2 weeks )
-2. Create python files specifically for model training, seperate from the notebooks used for analysis and initial model creation
-3. implement scheduled re-training of models (like once a month)
+2. implement scheduled re-training of models (like once a month)
-4. implement Prediction api endpoint for reloading models after improved model is made available